fariskonnakkadan/BrightSprout/README.md

 # 🌱 Brightsprout

 Brightsprout is an Android TV and mobile-compatible educational app that dynamically generates subject-wise learning modules using the Gemini API by Google.
-It provides a clean, scalable, and intuitive interface for students from **Class 1 to 12**, and supports **dynamic topic/subtopic expansion**, **interactive tiles**, and **streamlined Gemini model integration**.
+It provides a clean, scalable, and intuitive interface for students from **Class 1 to 12**, and also supports most **undergraduate and postgraduate degree courses**.

 ---